Alwin-Lin/asd-codelabs/README.md

-# Android System Development On The Cloud
+# Gen AI & The Future of SW Development Bootcamp
 tl;dr How we may level the playing field for better divested CS talent pipelines.

 ![Compute A Better Future](res/computeAFuture.png)